walkenho/walkenho.github.io/_pages/about.md

 authorprofile: true
 ---

 Hi and welcome to my personal website.
-I am a theoretical and computational physicist and data scientist and here I am talking about things that interest me, which I found useful or sometimes I might just write things down to help me remember.
+I am a theoretical and computational physicist and data scientist and here I write about things that interest me, which at some point I found useful to know or sometimes I might just write things down to help me remember.